History of fencing: Middle Ages and Renaissance

 Sword fighting schools can be found in European historical records dating back to the 12th century.
 In later times sword fighting teachers were paid by rich patrons to produce books about their fighting systems, called treatises.
 Sword fighting schools were forbidden in some European cities (particularly in England and France) during the medieval period, though court records show that such schools operated illegally.

 The earliest surviving treatise on sword fighting, stored at the Royal Armouries Museum in Leeds, England, dates from around 1300 AD and is from Germany.
 It is known as I.33 and written in medieval Latin and Middle High German and deals with an advanced system of using the sword and buckler (smallest shield) together.

 From 1400 onward, an increasing number of sword fighting treatises survived from across Europe, with the majority from the 15th century coming from Germany and Italy.
 In this period these arts were largely reserved for the knighthood and the nobility – hence most treatises deal with knightly weapons such as the rondel dagger, longsword, spear, pollaxe and armoured fighting mounted and on foot.
 Some treatises cover weapons available to the common classes, such as großes Messer and sword and buckler.
 Wrestling, both with and without weapons, armoured and unarmoured, was also featured heavily in the early sword fighting treatises.

+This was followed by a number of treatises, primarily from Germany and Italy, with the oldest surviving Italian treatise being Fior di Battaglia by Fiore dei Liberi, written c.
+1400.

-The very first manual of fencing was published during 1471, by Diego de Valera.(in spite of the title, the book of Diego de Valera was mainly focused on heraldry).
+In Spain, Diego de Valera published a treatise on fencing in 1471 (in spite of the title, the book of Diego de Valera was mainly focused on heraldry).
 Fencing practice went through a revival, with the Marxbruder group, sometime about 1487 A.D. the group having formed some form of Fencing Guild.
 Francisco Román published in 1532 the Tratado de la esgrima con figuras.
 It meant a change in the approach to fencing, with a more mathematical approach, and started a new tradition in Spanish fencing.
 The Spanish rapier was apparently introduced to England during a time circa to 1540 (according to listings of the armoury of Henry the VIIIth).
 During 1587 a certain Rowland Yorke (of otherwise ill-repute) might have introduced a particular technique with the rapier-sword to somewhere in England.